bulletmark/pacpush/README.md

 ### USAGE

-You run it directly on the command line as your normal user (not as root) specifying as arguments the host (or hosts) you want to update.
-The utility will re-invoke itself using sudo and will sync the _pacaur_ cached AUR build directory of the invoking user (i.e.
+You run it directly on the command line as your normal user (not as root and not using sudo explicitly) specifying as arguments the host, or hosts, you want to update.
+The utility will re-invoke itself using sudo and will sync the _pacaur_ cached AUR build directory of the invoking user (i.e. `~/.cache/pacaur/`).
-`~/.cache/pacaur/`).

 ````
 usage: pacsync [-h] [-n] [-m] hosts [hosts ...]